ansible/ansible/docsite/latest/rst/intro_configuration.rst

    action_plugins = /usr/share/ansible_plugins/action_plugins

 Most users will not need to use this feature.
-See `developing_plugins` for more details.
+See :doc:`developing_plugins` for more details.

 ansible_managed
 ===============